Dolybim/alx-system_engineering-devops/0x00-shell_basics/README.md

-This a script that prints the current working directory
+This is a script for listing contents